 March 2, 2018: SONNET CONTEST!
 Shelby County students are invited to submit their original composition for Rhodes College's inaugural Sonnet Contest, sponsored by the Department of English's Creative Writing Program and the Pearce Shakespeare Endowment.
 Winners will receive a prize book and have their poem published in Rhodes' literary magazine, The Southwestern Review.
 Rhodes English Professors will select the top sonnet in two categories: Shakespearean sonnet (14 lines of iambic pentameter with an ABABCDCDEFEFGG rhyme scheme), and non-Shakespearean sonnet (where the only constraint will be 14 lines).
 Sonnet submissions must include name, age, school or home school, grade, and contact information, and must be e-mailed by Friday, March 2, 2018 to Lorie Yearwood.

-March 15, 2018 (7pm, Blount): Lecture on Islandology by Marc Shell (Harvard University), co-sponsored by English, Environmental Studies & Sciences, Modern Languages and Literatures, and the Project for the Study of Liberal Democracy
+March 15, 2018 (7pm, Blount): Lecture on Islandology by Marc Shell (Harvard University), co-sponsored by English, Environmental Studies & Sciences, Latin American and Latinx Studies, Modern Languages and Literatures, Phi Beta Kappa, Political Economy, and the Project for the Study of Liberal Democracy

 "The Pearce Endowment provides a wonderful set of resources for Shakespeare studies at Rhodes.
 The events that it supports both on and off campus bring together world-class scholars and performers to speak to each other and, even more importantly, to students.
 Because these lectures, symposia, and performances are integrated with ongoing coursework, Rhodes students have the opportunity to think about Shakespeare — and their own work — beyond the boundaries of the classroom." — Andrew Miller, ′11